hyperionsolitude/OCR_GPT/QUICK_START.md

 ### 2. Configure Your API Key
 The app will prompt you for your Groq API key on first launch.
 You can also:
+- Tap `⚙️ Settings` → `🔑 Manage API Keys` to add/edit multiple keys
-- Long-press the mode toggle button to access API key settings
+- Long-press the mode toggle button to open API key settings quickly
 - Get your API key from https://console.groq.com/

 ### 3. Build & Install